Estimated reading time: 7 minutes

 Broadly speaking, vector GISs are most suited to applications that involve the social and engineering sciences, and grid cell (raster) systems to applications that involve the natural sciences.
 Vector GISs are used to display maps of roads, land ownership and buried infrastructure – the sorts of maps that you’re used to seeing in google maps.

-Most vector Geographical Information Systems can display bitmap backdrops of air photographs and satellite images.
+Most vector GISs can display bitmap backdrops of air photographs and satellite images.
 However, the primary purpose of the raster GISs is to analyse the values of each pixel rather than just display them.